navintkr/Migrate-PowerBIGatewayCluster/README.md

 ## Phased Migration Strategy

-### Why Migrate in Phases?
+### Why Redistribute in Phases?

-When you have many connections (e.g., 1,000 data sources), migrating everything at once can be risky.
-A phased approach allows you to:
+When you have many connections approaching the 1,000 limit, redistributing in batches allows you to:
-- ✅ Test and validate small batches
+- ✅ Test and validate small batches before continuing
 - ✅ Minimize disruption to business operations
 - ✅ Roll back easily if issues occur
 - ✅ Monitor performance incrementally
+- ✅ **NOT moving all 1,000** - just redistributing for capacity

-### Recommended Phased Approach
+### Recommended Phased Approach for Load Balancing

+**Scenario:** Gateway 01 has 950 connections, approaching limit

 **Phase 1: Test with Low-Impact Data Sources (10-20)**
 ```powershell